Applying to Professional Schools

 - Inform Dr. Kirchhof-Glazier of any updates to your database information after it is posted

-Prepare for your interview by becoming educated about health care issues.
+Prepare for your interview by becoming educated about health care issues and by being articulate about why you want to be a health professional, why you would like to attend the particular school at which you are interviewing, and highlights from your shadowing experiences that confirmed your career choice.
 Also review what you learned at the interview training workshop and your own experience with your Committee interview.
 If you were advised by Committee members that you could use additional interview training, be sure to sign up for additional one-on-one training in the Career Services Office.
+Also see the Helpful Websites at the top of this page.

 On the day of your interview it is important that you be as relaxed as possible.
 Arrive in plenty of time and go to a quiet place to center yourself.
 Soft belly breathing is very helpful.
 If you center yourself on a regular basis, you will not only be able to relax better during your interview, but you will also accrue long-term benefits, some of which involve changes in gene expression.